-When your son or daughter is admitted to the detention center the following will happen:
+When your child is admitted to the detention center the following will happen:

 - They will shower and their clothing and other personal items will be inventoried and placed in a personal property bag.
 Money will be documented and placed in a secured area.
-Youth will be issued clean underwear, t-shirt, shoes, socks, and a jumpsuit; females will also receive a bra.
+They will be issued clean underwear, t-shirt, shoes, socks, and a jumpsuit; if needed, they will also receive a bra.

 - The youth will then be escorted to one of three wings and assigned a room.

-- He/she will be given a Juvenile Handbook and the basic rules and expectations will be explained to him/her.
-There will be an opportunity for your son or daughter to ask questions.
+- They will be given a Juvenile Handbook and the basic rules and expectations will be explained.
+There will be an opportunity for them to ask questions.

-- A staff person will be assigned to work with your son or daughter to develop an individualized care plan.
-The same staff person will serve as your child’s advocate while he/she is a resident at the detention center.
+- A staff person will be assigned to work with them to develop an individualized care plan.
+The same staff person will serve as their advocate while they are a resident at the detention center.

-- The nurse and nurse practitioner will see your child at the earliest possible time to receive a physical and assessment of medical needs.
+- The nurse and nurse practitioner will see them at the earliest possible time to receive a physical and assessment of medical needs.

-- He/she will then join the group for regular activities.
+- They will then join the group for regular activities.

 The medical department is staffed by one full time and one part-time nurse and an advanced nurse practitioner who visits the facility once per week.
 Nurses are responsible for obtaining pertinent medical information and history, and overseeing all medications.
 If you have a question regarding your child's medical care while in detention, please call (515)286-3344 and ask to speak to the nurse.